Text original

 - Transcriptomics

-- Data acquisition from RNA-seq experiments
+- Obtaining data from RNA-seq experiments

 - Bioinformatics workflow for processing data from RNA-seq experiments

-- Manipulation, exploration, and visualization of differential expression analysis results with R
+- Manipulation, exploration and visualization of differential expression analysis results with R

 - Genomics and epigenomics